AmazingAng/WTF-Solidity/Languages/en/02_ValueTypes_en/readme.md

 ## Variable Types

-1. **Value Type**：This include boolean, integer, etc. These variables directly pass values when assigned.
+1. **Value Type**：This includes boolean, integer, etc. These variables directly pass values when assigned.

 2. **Reference Type**：including arrays and structures.
 These variables take up more space, directly pass addresses (similar to pointers) when assigned, and can be modified with multiple variable names.

 3. **Mapping Type**: hash tables in Solidity.

 4. **Function Type**：The Solidity documentation classifies functions into value types.
-But its very different from other types, and I put it in a separate category.
+But it's very different from other types, and I put it in a separate category.

 Only the commonly used types will be introduced here.
 In this chapter, we will introduce value types.